Most law schools require 2-3 letters of recommendation, but be sure to check each school’s requirement.

 If you’re still in school, your strongest letters will likely come from professors, who are in a position to evaluate your academic performance and your potential for law school.
 Law schools prefer seeing academic recommenders for recent students (some law schools even require academic letters of recommendation – another reason to verify their requirements prior to finding recommenders).

 If you are no longer in school and are working, your strongest letters will likely come from supervisors, professional colleagues, or mentors, who can share their knowledge of you and evaluate your potential in a professional setting.

-DO NOT obtain letters of recommendation from relatives or famous people.
+DO NOT obtain letters of recommendation from relatives or famous strangers.

 What documents should I give my references?